 If you’ve never seen the northern lights before, Iceland is a great, accessible destination for your first experience.
 If you have seen the northern lights before but not in Iceland, there’s no place quite like it.
 In short, everyone will enjoy seeing the northern lights in Iceland, which might be why it’s one of the best places on the planet for seeing the aurora!

 Iceland is home to fascinating geologic formations, welcoming locals (as long as you are a respectful visitor), and stunning natural experiences.
 The aurora borealis or northern lights are near the top of the list of what draws people to visit Iceland, and you’re not alone in wanting to see them too.

 While Iceland is a popular destination and you might encounter some crowds while hunting for the aurora there, it’s also one of the most stunning landscapes on earth.
 With the aurora dancing overhead, you might just think you’ve been transported to another planet entirely!

 In this guide, you’ll find everything you need to know to see the aurora in Iceland, weather permitting.
-While we can’t make any guarantees, if you use these tips and go to these places and the aurora is out, you’ll hopefully have an unforgettable experience seeing the northern lights in Iceland.
+While I can’t make any guarantees, if you use these tips and go to these places and the aurora is out, you’ll hopefully have an unforgettable experience seeing the northern lights in Iceland.

 What are the Northern Lights?